 We have created Ashuelot Concerts with this in mind.
 We believe that it is our duty to use our musical skills to inspire the kids in our community: Show them that anything is possible if you work hard enough in the right way; show them that it is ok to strive for perfection and equally ok to fail; show them that pressure doesn’t have to be a negative feeling and that with the right drive and determination, life can be nothing short of thrilling.
 We want to impress upon them that just like they need to exercise their body to stay fit and healthy, their mind is a muscle that needs a workout too, and nothing works the brain harder than trying to learn a new skill as difficult as a musical instrument.

-This Summer we are raising money to launch our education program.
-Initially this will involve visiting all the schools in our district with workshops based on the pieces we will be performing in next season’s concert series.
+This Fall we are launching our education program.
+Initially this will involve visiting all the schools in Keene with workshops based on the pieces we will be performing in our concert series.
 We also want to open up our rehearsals to children, so they can see how we challenge each other, pushing each other to constantly improve.
 We want to make sure every child experiences our music live in a small space, so they can feel as well as hear it.
+We will also be working with the Strings program, coaching and playing with the young String Players in Keene, helping them make progress and hopefully inspiring them to practice that little bit more.

 Help us turn this vision into a reality